An Underappreciated Danger: Heartworms in Cats

 Even indoor cats need heartworm prevention!
 As most of us who have lived in Texas for more than 11 minutes know quite well, mosquitoes don’t always stay outdoors.
 In fact, about 1/3 of heartworm infected cats live strictly indoors.

 We recommend that all adult cats be tested for heartworms periodically.
 While no treatment currently exists to rid a cat of heartworms, good veterinary care and extra precautions can help affected animals.
-This is provided through our cat wellness package.
+This is provided through our cat wellness exam.
 We are also happy to discuss with you what heartworm preventative option is right for your cat, and conveniently get it for you from our onsite pet pharmacy.

 Please let us know if you need recommendations for protecting your cat.
 In the case of heartworms in cats, defense is definitely the best offense.